 Keep an eye out for patterns.
 One bad review could just be a fluke, but if you see multiple customers mentioning the same issue—like movers arriving late, damaged furniture, or surprise fees—take it seriously.
 On the flip side, consistent praise for a company’s communication, efficiency, or careful handling of belongings is a fantastic sign.
 These are the kinds of moving tips that can help you choose a company with confidence.

-Your Mover Vetting Checklist
+Your Final Mover Vetting Checklist

 You’ve gathered a few quotes and you’re ready to make a decision.
 But how do you separate the great movers from the ones that might leave you with a headache?
 This checklist is your secret weapon.
 Run each potential company through these steps to make sure you’re hiring a team you can trust with your belongings.